-Note Given the intensive nature of this course, pagers and cell phones must be turned off while the class is in session.
+Note Given the intensive nature of this course, cell phones must be turned off while the class is in session.

 - 2. Each student will write a critical book review which integrates a discussion of any two (2) of the books from those listed under Books for Review Assignment #1 above.
-The review is to identify the key theses of the book and to identify what the student feels are the book's strengths and weaknesses.
-This review is to be approximately 1,600 words in length. - 3.
+The review is to identify the key theses of the book, to provide an outline of its argument, and to identify what the student feels are the book's strengths and weaknesses.
+This review is to be1,600 words in length. - 3.
 The student will select two groups of texts from the three groups provided under the category, Book for Review Assignments #2, found above.
-After reading the texts, the student will write a combined review for each of the groups selected.
-(For a total of two combined reviews.)
-This review will focus on 1) the central and supporting theses of each text, 2) the points of agreement and disparity between them, and 3) the student's own perspective on the usefulness of each text.
-Each combined review is to be no longer than approximately 1,600 words.
+After reading the texts, the student will write a combined review for each set of the three texts which will focus on 1) the central and supporting theses of each text, 2) the points of agreement and disparity between them, and 3) the student's own perspective on the usefulness of each.
+This review is to be no longer than a total of 1,600 words.
 Therefore, concision and precision will be necessary. - 4.
 The Heart of the Gospel places the theology of A. B. Simpson and the early Christian and Missionary Alliance within the spectrum of late nineteenth-century American Evangelical theology.
-The student will prepare a ten page response to the reading of this text.
+The student will prepare a 2,500 word response to the reading of this text.
 The response must be composed of the following.

 Executive Summary: The student will summarize the content of the assigned text in his/her own words and must avoid just indicating the topics.
 There should be NO personal commentary or attempt to evaluate the content of the materials at this stage.
 The student will solely summarize what the author has said.
 This section should include as many of the key concepts and ideas as possible and strive to be both comprehensive and intensive.
 It should be stylistically correct, coherent, and clear.
-The abstract should be no more than four double-spaced pages in length.
+The abstract should be no more than 1,000 words in length.

 Emerging Questions: The student will record his/her own questions that have emerged from the reading.
 These questions should reflect a thorough, profound, and thoughtful interaction with the text.
 This section should include not only the questions but an identification of the reason(s) why the student is asking.
 Grading in this section will consider both the quality of the questions and the apparent depth of interaction with the text.
-This section should be no more than three double-spaced pages in length.
+This section should be no more than 750 words in length.

 Contemporary Challenges: This text asserts that what is often identified contemporarily as "Evangelicalism" is not simply a continuation of the theology and practice of late nineteenth-century Evangelicalism.
-In no more than three double-spaced pages, the student will identify contemporary Evangelical doctrines and practices which are at odds with those of the late nineteenth century.
-In addition, the student will offer suggestions for how a critical reappropriation of late nineteenth-century theology or practice could help to revitalize contemporary Evangelical life.
+In no more than 750 words, the student will 1) identify contemporary Evangelical doctrines and practices which are at odds with those of the late nineteenth century and 2) offer suggestions for how a critical reappropriation of late nineteenth-century theology or practice could help to revitalize contemporary Evangelical life.